|Back to Main Print This Page Email to a Friend|

 - Blood in your mucus

-- You are throwing up blood or vomit that looks like coffee grounds
+- You are throwing up blood or your vomit looks like coffee grounds

 - Long or heavy periods (women)

-- Headache that does not go away or is very bad
+- Headaches that do not go away or are very bad

 - Blurry or double vision